njh/mqtt-http-bridge/README.md

     curl http://test-mosquitto.heroku.com/test

-To publish to a topic:
+To publish to a topic (non-retained):

     curl -X POST --data-binary "Hello World" http://test-mosquitto.heroku.com/test

+To publish to a topic (retained):

+    curl -X PUT --data-binary "Hello World" http://test-mosquitto.heroku.com/test

 To delete the retained value for a topic: